alishakavene/git-hub/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

+# Description
+This is an app that helps a user to generate a search for their git hub repository.
+When a user searches for their github page they will find it and be able to view it
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.